JavaScript Mouse Events

 mouseenter / mouseleave

-The mouseenter fires when the mouse cursor is outside of an element and then moves to inside the boundaries of the element.
+The mouseenter fires when the mouse cursor is outside of an element and then moves inside the boundaries of the element.

 The mouseleave fires when the mouse cursor is over an element and then moves to the outside of the element’s boundaries.